-Plant ‘Summer Sunset’ in fertile soil about 8 inches apart to maximize its spread.
+Plant ‘Summer Sunset’ in fertile soil about 8 inches apart to maximize its coverage.
 Water the plants regularly until they become established then water as needed.
 Fertilize the plant with a well-balanced fertilizer three times a year starting in spring.
 Pruning the plant is not necessary since the intent is for them to spread.
 However, if they do get out of hand, gently prune by hand.

 Some of our favorites: Jasmine minima, Jasmine minima ‘Summer Sunset,’ Jasmine minima variegata